A woman uses her credit card to pay for a purchase in a store.

 Installment Loans

 An installment loan is a personal loan you pay back in regularly scheduled installments.
 These loans can be for a few hundred to several thousand dollars and vary in interest rates and fees.
-These loans usually require a credit check, meaning credit bureaus will see the inquiry.
+These loans usually require a hard credit check, meaning credit bureaus will see the inquiry.

-If you find a no-credit-check installment loan, it typically comes with other requirements, such as proof of income in the form of pay stubs or bank account statements and a valid Social Security number.
+If you find a no-credit-check installment loan, it typically comes with other requirements, such as proof of income, in the form of pay stubs or bank account statements, and a valid Social Security number.
 You also may be able to get an installment loan with poor credit, since lenders typically consider factors other than your credit score and credit history.

 Cash Advances

-A cash advance is a short-term cash loan from your credit card issuers.
-While you usually can charge purchases or services to your credit card, you also can withdraw cash.
-The amount you borrow is added to your card balance and will accrue interest until it’s repaid.
 The APR on cash advances is usually higher than that for purchases, and you may also have to pay a cash advance fee.
-The process is quick because you’re getting the cash from a credit card you’ve already been approved for.
+However, the process is quick because you’re getting the cash from a credit card you’ve already been approved for.
 You can usually access a cash advance through an ATM, at the bank issuing your credit card, through an online app or by using convenience checks provided by your card issuer.

 Buy Now, Pay Later Loans